INTERVIEW BY MARKO SYRJÄLÄ

 Deen Castronovo: Everybody in this band, everyone, I’ve been in bands where two or three guys are good players or two guys or one guy or whatever, but everybody in this band is great.
 They are good at what they do.
 So, I’ve never been in a band where everybody in the band contributes, and they’re all great at their instruments.
 They play them well, and they know when to play and when not to play; that’s a huge thing.
 With Journey, there was always a couple of weak links and whoever that was, at whatever time it was, whether it was me one time because I’m at drinking and using or whatever.
 This thing is great, and I think we all have the same mindset, though.
 We want this thing to succeed.
 We don’t want to do half; we don’t want to do it halfway; we’ve got to it all the way.
 But we’re not willing to compromise the band’s integrity in our music; we’re talking about upcoming tours and stuff.
 Look, we are going to do it as every other band does, or we haven’t earned it.
 We need to earn it as everybody else does.
 These guys have never had to buy, and they’ve never asked to, and they’ve never been asked to.
 They just do; we play whether it’s a club or a stadium or whatever, a festival, we just play.
 And, so far, it’s been such a good man.
 So far, so good [laughter].

 BURN IT DOWN was released in April this year.
 Do you already have a tentative schedule for the next Dead Daisies studio release?

 Deen Castronovo: I was told that there’s possibly a new record next year at the end of next year, yeah.
 But don’t quote me on that; I’m not sure.
-That’s just kind of what the plan I think we might do South America next year as well, and we’ll do the festivals in Europe if we can get on them.
+That’s just kind of the plan.
+I think we might do South America next year, and we’ll do the festivals in Europe if we can get on them.
 So, we’re always working.
 This band definitely works hard, man.